gitdode/avrink/README.md

 Currently implemented:

-* Nearly complete (no control chars) UTF-8 set of GNU Unifont
+* Nearly complete UTF-8 set of GNU Unifont
 * Store font code points and pixmaps in program memory instead of RAM
 * Use SRAM as frame buffer
 * Display initialization